-$^{12}$ Summarize the way your facts will apply to the rule.
+12 Summarize the way your facts will apply to the rule.

-&lt;sup>13You may feel a need to hedge your answer after answering directly.
+13 You may feel a need to hedge your answer after answering directly.
 You can do that, but indicate why you eventually discounted the hedge.

 Drippety-Droppety for a sixer.
 W.W."
 He gave the rag to Chaklos who took it home and signed it.